Digital single-lens reflex camera: Sensor size and image quality

 Image sensors used in DSLRs come in a range of sizes.
 The very largest are the ones used in "medium format" cameras, typically via a "digital back" which can be used as an alternative to a film back.
 Because of the manufacturing costs of these large sensors, the price of these cameras is typically over $1,500 and easily reaching $8,000 and beyond As of February 2021.

 "Full-frame" is the same size as 35 mm film (135 film, image format 24×36 mm); these sensors are used in DSLRs such as the Canon EOS-1D X Mark II, 5DS/5DSR, 5D Mark IV and 6D Mark II, and the Nikon D5, D850, D750, D610 and Df.
-Most modern DSLRs use a smaller sensor that is APS-C sized, which is approximately 22×15 mm, slightly smaller than the size of an APS-C film frame, or about 40% of the area of a full-frame sensor.
+Most lower-cost DSLRs use a smaller sensor that is APS-C sized, which is approximately 24×16 mm, slightly smaller than the size of an APS-C film frame, or about 40% of the area of a full-frame sensor.
 Other sensor sizes found in DSLRs include the Four Thirds System sensor at 26% of full frame, APS-H sensors (used, for example, in the Canon EOS-1D Mark III) at around 61% of full frame, and the original Foveon X3 sensor at 33% of full frame (although Foveon sensors since 2013 have been APS-C sized).
 Leica offers an "S-System" DSLR with a 30×45 mm array containing 37 million pixels.
 This sensor is 56% larger than a full-frame sensor.

 The resolution of DSLR sensors is typically measured in megapixels.
 More expensive cameras and cameras with larger sensors tend to have higher megapixel ratings.
 A larger megapixel rating does not mean higher quality.
 Low light sensitivity is a good example of this.
 When comparing two sensors of the same size, for example, two APS-C sensors one 12.1 MP and one 18 MP, the one with the lower megapixel rating will usually perform better in low light.
 This is because the size of the individual pixels is larger, and more light is landing on each pixel, compared with the sensor with more megapixels.
 This is not always the case, because newer cameras that have higher megapixels also have better noise reduction software, and higher ISO settings to make up for the loss of light per pixel due to higher pixel density.